matprime/decentralized-memes/README.md

 Demonstration dApp is created using Ethereum blockchain and IPFS Interplanetary File System.
 Frontend of dApp is running in web browser window, where it possible to interact with dApp.

-You will be able to select a file from your computer and upload it to IPFS.
-Information where on IPFS file resides will be stored in Ethereum blockchain.
-Application is simulating simple "Meme of the day" functionality.
-Users will be able to upload memes and vote for memes.
-Application will be showing top voted memes, possiblity to upload meme and possibility to vote on any meme stored on IPFS.
+You will be able to select a file/meme from your computer and upload it to IPFS.
+Information where on IPFS file/meme resides will be stored in Ethereum blockchain as hash from IPFS (hash of file/meme when it was generated on IPFS).
+Application is simulating "Meme of the day" functionality.
+Users of dApp will be able to upload memes and vote for memes.
+Application will be showing top voted memes, possiblity to upload meme and possibility to vote on memes.

 **Dependencies are:**
 - Node.js 10.1x.x